mozilla-it/fx-sentiment-analysis/README.md

 The data pipeline has been build into the [data_processing](https://github.com/Ivan-Zhou/Mozilla_UofT_Capstone_User_Feedback/blob/master/data_processing.py) python file.
 By runing the file, it will automatically extract data from the input folder and run the pipeline.

 ### Output
-Output data will be saved in a SQLite database in the [Output](/Output) folder.
+Output data will be saved in a SQLite database in the Output folder (which does not required to be created manually).
 If no database is found (as in the current case), a new database file will be automatically created in the target folder.
 All the results from the later jobs will be automatically updated in the database.